 Heat the mixing location and building such that the cement and aggregates as well as the applied screed will not freeze and their temperature will not fall below +5 °.

 The use of heating lances for heating the screed sand has negative effects on both the sand itself as well as the screed mortar.

 4. Room climate: max. +15 °C temperature & min.
 45 % air humidity.

-The temperature difference between the outside and inside of the building must not vary by more than +15 °C. Furthermore a minimum of 45% rH is recommended inside the building.
+The temperature difference between outside and inside the building must not vary more than +15 °C. Further a minimum of 45% RH is recommended inside the building.
 This prevents thermal shock effects, rapid surface drying and excessive deformation.

 5. Do not use floor heating during application.

 Use other heating methods for “frost protection”.
 It is not recommended to use floor heating – even at low temperatures.
 Large deformations frequently occur at joints and edges when using floor heating during application.

 6. Avoid warm airflows on and near the screed.

 Caution regarding heating systems!
 “Forced heating” in the building may result in too rapid drying.
 High temperatures and strong blowers cause detrimental air movement.